-In 2022, Afyren inaugurated its first plant: Afyren Neoxy with a capacity of 16,000 tonnes of organic acids and 23,000 tonnes of fertilisers.
+In 2022, Afyren inaugurated its first plant: Afyren Neoxy, with a capacity of 16,000 tonnes of organic acids and 23,000 tonnes of fertilisers.

-In 2023, Afyren continued its work on the continuous production of Afyren Neoxy and made progress on its industrial development in France and abroad
+In 2023 and then 2024, Afyren is continuing its work on the continuous production of Afyren Neoxy and is making progress with its industrial development in France and abroad.

-These IFRS consolidated financial statements include the financial statements of Afyren and its subsidiary Afyren Canada, as well as the equity-accounted shares of Afyren Neoxy, which was 51.08%-owned at

-31 December 2023 (compared with 50.62% at 31 December 2022) and is jointly controlled by Afyren and Bpifrance.
+These IFRS consolidated financial statements include the financial statements of Afyren and its subsidiaries Afyren Canada and Afyren Thailand, as well as the equity-accounted shares of Afyren Neoxy, which was 51.08%-owned at 31 December 2024 and 2023 and jointly controlled by Afyren and Bpifrance.

-Afyren's IFRS consolidated financial statements for the financial year ended 31 December 2023 were approved by the Board of Directors on 28/03/2024.
+Afyren's IFRS consolidated financial statements for the year ended 31 December 2024 were approved by the Board of Directors on 26/03/2025.